Characters: The Breakfast Club

 - Beware the Nice Ones: His response to Claire's claim that he and his friends want to be like her and the "cooler kids", and that he doesn't know what pressure feels like, is a direct "fuck you!" to her.

-- Insufferable Genius: Deconstructed.
-His parents enforce the idea that he has to get straight A's in order to be anything in his life, and as smart as he is, it's never enough.
+- Teen Genius: Deconstructed.
+His parents enforce the idea that he has to get straight A's in order to be anything in his life, and as smart as he is, he still doesn't meet their insane standards.

 Played by: Ally Sheedy